The Next Passport

 Dated summaries of German citizenship law changes that may affect descent applicants.
 Every factual claim links to a primary German government source or a reputable secondary source.

-Two recent developments reshape German citizenship by descent: the June 2024 StARModG reform that legalized dual citizenship, and the October 2025 removal of the generational rollback for Art.
-116(2) descendants.
+Two recent developments affect German citizenship: the June 2024 StARModG reform that legalized dual citizenship, and the October 2025 repeal of the 3-year fast-track naturalization path.
+The descent and restitution routes (§4, §5, Art.
+116(2)) are unchanged.
 One deadline still looms: §5 StAG declarations must be filed by August 19, 2031.

 Pending deadline · §5 StAG